IntegerAlex/SchemaVis/README.md

 - Repository source (Corresponding Source) is available in this repo.
 - Public deployments must offer the Corresponding Source to users (per AGPL).
 - See `NOTICE` for upstream attribution and modified components.

-## Third-Party Services

-- When integrating services like Clerk/Neon, keep secrets in environment variables and respect their terms of service/licenses.

-## Data persistence

-- Drizzle ORM + Postgres
-- `/api/sql-files` POST: save SQL for the authenticated Clerk user (also upserts the user record)
-- `/api/sql-files` GET: list saved SQL entries for the authenticated user

 ## Contributing